 Collaboration is the key to success.
 The Primary Care Coalition works with a variety of partners and collaborators to improve access to high quality care for the most vulnerable residents of our community.
 From local governments, to hospitals and clinics, and community-based organizations, we work together to make health care happen.

-The Primary Care Coalition (PCC) is seeks nominations for two awards programs recognizing individuals whose work to improves the health and wellbeing of Montgomery County’s most vulnerable residents.
+The Primary Care Coalition (PCC) seeks nominations for two awards programs recognizing individuals who work to improve the health and wellbeing of Montgomery County’s most vulnerable residents.
 Both awards recognize and reward outstanding efforts on behalf of the under-served and overlooked members of the Montgomery County community who need accessible, professional, and compassionate health and human services.